Tuesday, June 11, 2013

 · Make eye contact with drivers

 · Stop texting and talking on the cell and remove earphones

-Following the education campaign, police will be out on the streets around the high school issuing citations to pedestrians and drivers who do not obey the law.
-Pedestrians will be fined $50 for crossing outside of a crosswalk if both adjacent intersections have traffic signals, or starting to cross at a signalized intersection if the pedestrian signal is red or flashing red.
-Drivers will be fined $80 for not yielding to a pedestrian in a crosswalk.
+Following the education campaign, police were out on the streets around the high school issuing citations to pedestrians and drivers who did not obey the law.
+Pedestrians were fined $50 for crossing outside of a crosswalk if both adjacent intersections have traffic signals, or starting to cross at a signalized intersection if the pedestrian signal is red or flashing red.
+Drivers were fined $80 for not yielding to a pedestrian in a crosswalk.
 The purpose of the education and enforcement campaign is to inform the students about crossing safely so that future tragedies can be avoided.
 The campaign will encourage students to BE SAFE, BE SEEN, and BE STREET SMART.

 Read aticles on the Seneca Valley HS Pedestrian Safety Campaign: